humdek-unibe-ch/sh-shp-shepherd/README.md

 Insert style `shepherdJS` on the page where you want to show a Tour

 ## Define [steps](https://shepherdjs.dev/docs/Step.html)
 Create a series of steps for your tour, each containing descriptive text and instructions for the user.
 These steps should be defined as JSON objects.
 Each step should include an `id`, `text` describing the step, `attachTo` specifying the element to which the step should be attached, `canClickTarget` indicating if the target can be clicked, `classes` for styling, and `buttons` defining any action buttons.

+For actions in steps, the style accepts: `tour.back`, `tour.next`, `tour.complete` without `java_script` enabled.
+If you need specific actions with `javascript`, the `java_script` property should be enabled.
+Check the examples for such actions.
+The functions for `mobile` and `web` are different

 ## Set [options](https://shepherdjs.dev/docs/Tour.html)
 Configure the options for your tour, including whether to use a modal overlay, default step options such as styling and scrolling behavior, and a unique tour name

+## Examples
+For `options` and `steps` examples check the `examples` folder.

 ## Reusable shepherd across pages (Optional)
 If your tour needs to be displayed across multiple pages, consider using a reference container approach.
 Create a reference container within your Selfhelp system and load it with the Shepherd style as a child element on all pages where the tour is required.